niftools/blender_niftools_addon/docs/development/design.rst

 * What is the difference between :attr:`bpy.types.MeshFace.vertices` and :attr:`bpy.types.MeshFace.vertices_raw`?

+- vertices is a collection, accessible in the form vertices.co[0] -> 7
+- vertices_raw returns a list of values -> (7,2,0)

 * What is the difference between ``'CAPSULE'`` and ``'CYLINDER'`` :attr:`bpy.types.Object.draw_bounds_type`\ s